When does marijuana withdrawal start?

 Marijuana withdrawal tips

 Once you decide to stop using marijuana, the best thing to do is to go directly to your physician.
-He or she can perform a health assessment and refer your case to marijuana addiction treatment centers.
+He or she can perform a health assessment and refer your case to an adequate marijuana detox clinic and/or reputable marijuana addiction treatment centers in your area.
 Self-treatment for marijuana addiction is not recommended.
 Symptoms of marijuana withdrawal, such as agitation, anxiety and acute psychosis can be uncomfortable or provoke adverse actions.
 In some people, particularly heavy users, marijuana may result to health problems that require medical assessment.
 Therefore, a person seeking treatment for marijuana dependence should also undergo medical checkup to determine presence of medical problems.